Sand Cat Facts

 17. Humans and other animals are predators of the sand cat

-The sand cat has many natural enemies, like venomous snakes, wolves, jackals, and of course, humans.
-People kill the sand cat for various reasons, including sports.
-Desert settlers kill sand cats they encounter to protect their livestock.
+The sand cat has many natural enemies, like venomous snakes, wolves, jackals, and, of course, humans.
+People also kill them for various reasons, including sports.
+Desert settlers often do so to protect their livestock.
 Killing sand cats is surprisingly easy for humans because these fearless snake hunters are not aggressive when confronted with a human attacker.

 Human settlement activities, especially livestock grazing and uprooting shrubs, can disrupt the already vulnerable arid ecosystems sand cats inhabit.
 The presence of feral and domestic dogs and feral cats is also a problem.
 These issues can cause an increase in drifting sand areas, a decline in prey, and the spread of diseases.

-19. Sand cats are common victims of unintentional killings
+19. They are common victims of unintentional killings

 Sometimes, a sand cat walks into a trap laid out for other animals.
 People who live in desert oases usually lay traps for jackals, foxes, and other predators that attack their livestock.
 They lay these traps for retaliation and not really to protect the livestock.
 So they typically set away them from human settlements where a sand cat may walk into them too.

-In Algeria and other countries with rare sand cats, poachers capture sand cats and sell them as exotic pets.
-Sand cats don't find it easy to adapt to life outside their desert ecosystem.
-They are susceptible to several respiratory illnesses outside their natural environment.
+In Algeria and other countries with rare sand cats, poachers capture and sell them as exotic pets.
+As they don't find it easy to adapt to life outside their desert ecosystem, they are susceptible to several respiratory illnesses outside their natural environment.
 They also have a high infant mortality rate.

-You shouldn't consider keeping a sand cat, as they will most likely die within a few months.
+You shouldn't consider keeping one as a pet, as they will most likely die within a few months.
 Also, their population is likely unstable in the wild; keeping them as exotic pets doesn't help conservation efforts in any way.

 21. We don't know how many sand cats are living in the wild